How Much Gold is in Fort Knox?

 Google Maps View of the United States Bullion Depository at Fort Knox

 The vault was built using reinforced steel plates, steel I-beams, and steel cylinders with hoop bands, and encased in concrete.
-The estimated number of materials used in the construction include:
+The following table details the materials used to construct this secure facility:

 Role of Fort Knox during World War II